suchmememanyskill/OpenCentauri/docs/software/klipperify-research/full-config.md

 tachometer_pin:	PA1 ## Update to hotend MCU prefix once we have multiple boards added

 [fan model]
-pin8: PB5 ## Update to hotend MCU prefix once we have multiple boards added
+pin: PB5 ## Update to hotend MCU prefix once we have multiple boards added
 tachometer_pin:	PA0 ## Update to hotend MCU prefix once we have multiple boards added

 ################################# !!!
 DOES NOT WORK WITHOUT MATCHING KLIPPER VERSION !!!